 TMJ occurs when there’s a dysfunction in your jaw joint.
 This dysfunction may cause many potential symptoms, including ear symptoms.
 These ear symptoms are actually among the most common experienced by people with TMJ, including vertigo, with studies showing that 50-65% of TMJ sufferers reporting the symptoms.

 The exact link between TMJ and vertigo is debated, but the complex interconnections between the jaw and the ear provide many possible links.
+For example, the temporal bone that houses the inner ear is part of the temporomandibular joint.
+In addition, two of the small bones in the ear have their evolutionary roots as jaw bones and retain several delicate muscle connections.
+They also interact in several regions of the brain.
+We don’t know which of these hold the secret to the link.
 What we do know is that many people with TMJ are misdiagnosed as having other conditions on this list and are given unsuccessful treatments.
 When their TMJ is treated, their vertigo can reduce or vanish entirely.

 Benign Paroxysmal Positional Vertigo (BPPV)